dyne/Zenroom/docs/pages/zencode-scenarios-ecdh.md

 ```bash
 base64 -w 0 scenarioECDHJSONdata.json > scenarioECDHJSONToBased64.b64
 ```
-The result should be a long string looking like this:
+The result should be a file named *scenarioECDHJSONToBased64.b64* containing a long string looking like this:

 [](../_media/examples/zencode_cookbook/scenarioECDHJSONToBased64.b64 ':include :type=code b64')